Meet the Authors Harry K. Jones on 23 May 2008 10:00 am

 Mr. Carnegie commissioned Hill to interview over 500 millionaires to find a success formula that could be used by the average person.
 These included Thomas Edison, Alexander Graham Bell, Henry Ford, Charles M. Schwab, Theodore Roosevelt, William Wrigley Jr, WIlliam Jennings Bryan, George Eastman, Woodrow Wilson, William H. Taft, John D. Rockefeller, and F. W. Woolworth among others.

-He became an advisor to Andrew Carnegie, and with Carnegie’s help he formulated a philosophy of success, drawing on the thoughts and experience of a multitude of rags-to-riches tycoons.
+He became an adviser to Andrew Carnegie, and with Carnegie’s help he formulated a philosophy of success, drawing on the thoughts and experience of a multitude of rags-to-riches tycoons.
 It took Hill over 20 years to produce his Personal Development classic Think and Grow Rich.
 As you read it, you must remember that you’re receiving advice from some of the greatest minds in the world!

 This particular masterpiece has sold over 7 million copies and has helped thousands achieve success.
 He has also inspired many other authors and success gurus to follow in his footsteps.